-If you “pit out” within minutes after showering and dressing, wear almost all black or dark-colored tops, avoid certain types of fabrics, have large dry cleaning bills, stick paper towels under your arms throughout the day, change shirts frequently and wear undershirts or disposable underarm sweat shields, you probably suffer from hyperhidrosis, an embarrassing and uncomfortable condition where you have abnormal increased sweating.
-Other areas that can be affected are hands, feet and the groin area.
+If you “pit out” within minutes after showering and dressing, wear almost all black or dark-colored tops, avoid certain types of fabrics, have large dry cleaning bills, stick paper towels under your arms throughout the day, change shirts frequently and wear undershirts or disposable underarm sweat shields, you might suffer from hyperhidrosis, an uncomfortable condition where you have abnormal increased sweating.

 The cause of hyperhidrosis is unknown, says Dr. Vivek Iyengar, a dermatologist affiliated with Advocate South Suburban Hospital in Hazel Crest, Ill.
 “For some, social or work situations that cause nervousness or excitement can trigger an episode.
 Nicotine as well as certain foods and drinks, including caffeine, can increase sweating.”

-But, Dr. Iyengar explains, it doesn’t matter if it is 100 degrees or negative 10 degrees; excessive sweating can happen during any weather condition.
+But, Dr. Iyengar explains, it doesn’t matter if it is 100 degrees or -10 degrees.
+Excessive sweating can happen during any weather condition.

 He recommends the following options for patients who experience excessive underarm perspiration:

 - Eating more bland foods and cutting back on spicy foods in general.
 The chemical Capsaicin is found in most spicy foods and will stimulate heat sensitive nerves.
 Your body will react by sweating to cool down.

 - Avoiding caffeinated beverages – such as coffee – as caffeine stimulates your central nervous system, activating your sweat glands.